payherepayments/developers/docs/embed-sdk.md

 - **embedURL** - the link to your PayHere payment form
 - **customerName** - optional name to prefill customer info
 - **customerEmail** - optional email to prefill customer info
-- **disableCustomer** - optionally disable the customer fields so they can't be edited
+- **disableCustomer** - optionally disable the customer fields so they can't be edited, set this to `"yes"` to disable
 - **onSuccess** - optional callback - returns a [Payment, see the payment API for schema](api-payment-show.md).
 - **onFailure** - optional callback - returns an error